teresch/Solcopy-solana-copy-trade/README.md

 ## Free version

-✅ Cmd Interface
+✅ Cmd Interface.
-✅ Wallet Stalking
+✅ Wallet Stalking.
-✅Custom Rpc
+✅Custom Rpc.
-❌ More than 1 wallet to copytrade
+❌ More than 1 wallet to copytrade.
-❌ Buy and sell
+❌ Buy and sell.
 ❌  Copytrade
 ❌ User interface